fb-pixel

 • Using two forks, dip coconut balls into chocolate and place on wax paper to harden.

-• Before the chocolate has set up, sprinkle a little bit of flaked coconut, coarse sea salt, or even crushed up peppermint candies over the top of the coconut truffles.
+• Before the chocolate has set up, sprinkle a little bit of flaked coconut, coarse sea salt, or even crushed up peppermint candies over the top of the chocolate coconut balls.

 Notes